-I also didn’t have to resource of other mums help as my friends aren’t interested in the sport or think it’s too dangerous.
+It got me to thinking that I didn’t have the resource of other mums to help as my friends aren’t interested in the sport or think it’s too dangerous.

 I’ve heard many comments such as these by the uneducated public about a sport they actually have no idea about; the NRL, Rugby League.
 So I’m always having to defend such a wonderful sport that gives so much to the community and the media here in Victoria only really report on the misdeeds and the negatives.
 Even when the Melbourne Storm won the grand final it was only mentioned for a few seconds at the end of the news report like an after thought.
 The exposure is getting better but we have so much more that we can do to help grow and promote the game not just in Victoria but Australia wide.